National Diaper Bank Network: Diaper bank movement

 The success of these two diaper banks inspired similar efforts throughout the country.
-With growing awareness of diaper need, small but passionate groups of people responded.
+With growing awareness of diaper need, small but passionate groups responded.
 Some groups held diaper drives, others went on to found independent diaper banks in their communities, often through their churches, and/or as an extension of existing poverty-related relief agencies.

 Network programs

-The organization raises awareness of diaper need and its pervasiveness in America through education of and outreach to the general public and national leaders.
-NDBN staff works with legislators, testifies at hearings on the issue of diaper need, conducts research, and advocates for changes in policy and law that support the network's mission and the partner agencies and families served.

-Technical assistance and research support the development and expansion of community-based diaper banks throughout the country, so that each can better meet the basic needs of babies and families.
-NDBN coordinates the distribution of donated diapers and funding to its national network of community-based diaper banks, pantries, and distribution programs.
+Through awareness, assistance, and community, the National Diaper Bank Network (NDBN) is dedicated to helping individuals, children and families access the basic necessities they require to thrive and reach their full potential.